97AlexNguyen/Alex_Houdini_Things/README.md

 - Button Strip :

-  + Working with menu script :
+  + Create a button strip and set name is : "Button_strip_replace".
-    Create a button strip and set name is : "Button_strip_replace" In the button strip native to the menu > menu script :
+    In the button strip native to the menu > menu script :
       ```Python
       r = []